LoginRadius/engineering-portal/content/identity/what-is-federated-sso/index.md

 Businesses can invoke the true potential of inter-business SSO through LoginRadius CIAM and offer a rich customer experience and enhanced security.

+## Frequently Asked Questions (FAQs)

+**1. How does federated SSO differ from traditional SSO?**

+Traditional SSO works within a single organization, while Federated SSO extends the capability across multiple organizations.

+**2. Is Federated SSO secure?**

+Yes, Federated SSO is designed with security measures to ensure the secure exchange of authentication information.

+**3. What is the difference between SSO and Federated SSO?**

+SSO enables access to multiple applications within a single organization, while Federated SSO extends this capability across multiple organizations.[ ](https://www.loginradius.com/blog/identity/what-is-federated-sso/)

+**4. What is an example of a federated authentication?**

+An example of federated authentication is using your Google or Facebook credentials to log in to a third-party application or website.

 [![book-a-demo-loginradius](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)